 Second, he instigated The D3 Group for Developmental Dental Defects

 .
-This Australasia-based network is now being internationalised and brings together a broad medico-dental community (researchers, clinicians, public health, industry & affected families) with the aim to improve understanding and care of people with "chalky teeth" (D3s).
-In 2013 Mike launched a comprehensive online-education resource (
+This Australasian network is now being internationalised and brings together a broad medico-dental community (researchers, clinicians, public health, industry & affected families) with the aim to improve understanding and care of people with "chalky teeth" (D3s).
+In 2013 Mike launched a comprehensive on

 Editorial Board, Current Proteomics.